 The metric that is derived from this research is the population percentile – the percent of the population that can be expected to do a specific task “without straining themselves, or without becoming unusually tired, weakened, overheated, or out of breath” (Snook and Ciriello, 1991).
+We summarize this description by saying the population percentile indicates the percent of the population that can be expected to do a specific task without “overexertion”.
 The LOWER this number is, the HIGHER the risk of injury.
 The goal is to design jobs that are acceptable to at least 90% of the female population.
 Tasks whose population percentile is less than 75% of the female population expose workers to much higher risk of injury (Snook, et al., 1978, Marras, et al., 1999).
 The 75th female population percentile is the criterion that the NIOSH Revised Lifting Equation is based on (Waters, et al., 1994).

 For certain jobs and industries, it is very difficult to design jobs that can be performed by 75% (or more) of the female work population.
-These Tables are very often used to perform what-if scenarios of various ergonomic interventions to help determine the most cost effective and practical solution that offers the highest degree of control.
+Liberty Mutual population percentiles are very often used to perform what-if scenarios of various ergonomic interventions to help determine the most cost effective and practical solution that offers the highest degree of control.
 There is no right answer or wrong solution.
 Whatever solution offers the most practical, cost effective and highest degree of control possible is a good result.

 Lowe, B.D., Dempsey, P.G. and Jones, E.M., 2019.
 Ergonomics assessment methods used by ergonomics professionals.
 Applied ergonomics, 81, p.102882.

 Waters, T.R., Putz-Anderson, V. and Garg, A., 1994.
 Applications manual for the revised NIOSH lifting equation.